gert7/srt.nvim/README.md

 - `SrtVideoJump` - seek the video in the player to the subtitle under the cursor
 - `SrtVideoTrack` - automatically move the cursor to the current subtitle when the video is seeking or playing
+- `SrtSetVideoTime` - set start or end of a subtitle to the current time in the video (based on cursor position)

 ### Window sync